inko-lang/idoc/README.md

 ## Usage

-In the directory of you project, run `inko doc` to generate the documentation JSON files, followed by `idoc` to generate a static site.
-The resulting website is located at `./build/idoc/public`.
+To generate documentation, run `idoc` in the root directory of your project (= the directory containing the `src/` directory).
+The resulting website is found at `./build/idoc/public`.
 For more information, run `idoc --help`.

 ## Requirements